 Immortality: while he's not as mighty as either of his divine parents, Bunene is still immortal.
 He can be brought to zero Health and/or Fortitude, and can even be killed, but will not die.
 No matter what happens to him, Bunene will persist indefinitely.

-* Boon: Bunene is often called upon to provide aid in his own right, and can fuel entreaties made to his divine person with rank value 40 ability.
-Primarily, this involves him granting 'generic' entreaties for power, as well as specialized disguise and plasma generation spells.
+* Boon: Bunene is often called upon to provide aid in his own right, and can fuel entreaties made to him with rank value 40 ability.
+This involves him granting 'generic' power entreaties, and empowering Conflagrant Chariot, Disguise, and Eldritch Bolt (plasma) entreaty spells.

 However, as Shamash's sukkal, Bunene often intercedes on his father's behalf, answering requests for energy as well as prayers for aid.
 To facilitate this, Shamash grants Bunene boons of his own, enabling him access to all his own divine capabilities save for immortality itself.